rbehrends/psingthreadlib/doc/threadpools.md

     chainTrigger(trigger trig, job|trigger dep);

+The state of a trigger can be tested explicitly with `testTrigger()`, which returns 1 or 0, depending on whether it has fired or not.

+    int success = testTrigger(trigger trig);

 Because it is often useful to discard any remaining jobs when a trigger fires, the `cancelOnTrigger()` function allows to automate this.